somenath203/malaria-cell-image-classification/README.md

 ## Dataset used in this project

-The dataset used in this project is taken from kaggle: https://lhncbc.nlm.nih.gov/LHC-research/LHC-projects/image-processing/malaria-datasheet.html
+The dataset used in this project is taken from here: https://lhncbc.nlm.nih.gov/LHC-research/LHC-projects/image-processing/malaria-datasheet.html

 ## Models used in this project